 Liquidity risk is the risk that the Company will not be able to meet its obligations as they become due.
-The following are the contractual maturities of financial liabilities as at September 30, 2018:
+The following are the contractual maturities of financial liabilities as at December 31, 2018:

-(in thousands of U.S. dollars) Contractual 0 to 12 12 to 24 After 24 Financial liabilities cash flows months months months Accounts payable and accrued liabilities \$16,468 \$16,468 \$ - \$- Bank debt 36,815 3,450 3,425 29,940 \$53,283 \$19,918 \$3,425 \$29,940
+(in thousands of U.S. dollars) Contractual 0 to 12 12 to 24 After 24 Financial liabilities cash flows months months months Accounts payable and accrued liabilities \$18,110 \$18,110 \$- \$- Bank debt 35,859 3,414 3,409 29,036 \$53,969 \$21,524 \$3,409 \$29,036

-It is the Company's intention to meet these obligations through the collection of current accounts receivable and cash.
-The Company has available lines of credit of up to CA\$13,000 (as at September 30, 2018, \$7,000 was outstanding and US\$261 and CA\$38 was utilized in the form of outstanding letters of credit).
+It is the Company's intention to meet these obligations through the collection of current accounts receivables and cash.
+The Company has available lines of credit of up to CA\$13,000 (as at December 31, 2018, \$2,000 was outstanding and US\$261 and CA\$38 was utilized in the form of outstanding letters of credit).
 If the current resources and cash generated from operations are insufficient to satisfy its obligations, the Company may seek to issue additional equity or to arrange debt or other financing.

 Under the terms of the Credit Facilities, the Company is subject to a number of covenants, including debt service covenants.
 These covenants could reduce the Company's flexibility in conducting the Company's operations by limiting the Company's ability to borrow money and may create a risk of default on the Company's debt (including by a cross-default to other credit agreements) if the Company cannot satisfy or continue to satisfy these covenants.
-In the event that the Company cannot comply with a debt covenant, or anticipates that it will be unable to comply with a debt covenant in the future, management may seek a waiver and/or amendment from the applicable lenders in respect of any such covenant in order to avoid any breach or default that might otherwise result there from.
+In the event that the Company cannot comply with a debt covenant, or anticipates that it will be unable to comply with a debt covenant in the future, management may seek a waiver and/or amendment from the applicable lenders in respect of any such covenant in order to avoid any breach or default that might otherwise result therefrom.
 If the Company defaults under any of the Credit Facilities and the default is not waived by the applicable lenders, the debt extended pursuant to all of its debt instruments could become due and payable prior to its stated due date.
 The Company cannot give any assurance that (i) its lenders will continue to agree to any covenant amendments or waive any covenant breaches or defaults that may occur under the applicable debt instruments, and (ii) it could pay this debt if it became due prior to its stated due date.
 Accordingly, any default by the Company under its existing debt that is not waived by the applicable lenders could materially adversely impact the Company's results of operations and financial results and may have a material adverse effect on the trading price of its common shares.
 See also "Risk Factors - Dependence Upon Credit Facilities" in the Company's current Annual Information Form.